 August 8, 2005

-Scientists at the Fisher Center for Alzheimer's Disease Research at The Rockefeller University, a leading research group devoted to finding the underlying causes and a cure for Alzheimer's disease, showed how connections between nerve cells in the brain change and play a key role in the onset of Alzheimer's.
+Scientists at the Fisher Center for Alzheimer's Research at The Rockefeller University, a leading research group devoted to finding the underlying causes and a cure for Alzheimer's disease, showed how connections between nerve cells in the brain change and play a key role in the onset of Alzheimer's.
 In a research project headed by Drs.
 Eric Snyder and Nobel laureate Paul Greengard, the provocative findings open up new avenues of research into a devastating brain illness that afflicts some 4.5 million Americans.

 In an accompanying news report in the medical journal Nature Neuroscience, Dr. Rudolph E. Tanzi of Harvard Medical School calls the work of the Fisher Center scientists "a major leap forward."
 If confirmed, the findings may lead to effective new treatments for the mind-ravaging illness.